traefik/hub/api-management/1-getting-started/README.md

 }
 ```

-:information_source: If it fails with 401, just wait one minute and try again.
+:information_source: If it fails with 401, wait a minute and try again.
 The token needs to be sync before it can be accepted by Traefik Hub.

 We can see the API available in the `apps` namespace in the portal.
 This first API does not come with an OpenAPI specification (OAS):

 ![API Portal without OAS](./images/api-portal-without-oas.png)

 Although not setting an OAS for an API is possible, it severely hurts getting started with API consumption.
 Let's see what features are unlocked if we set one.
 Let's deploy a [forecast app](https://github.com/traefik/hub-preview/blob/main/src/manifests/weather-app-forecast.yaml) with an OpenAPI specification:

 ```shell
 kubectl apply -f src/manifests/weather-app-forecast.yaml